Nicole-Ham/credit-risk-classification/README.md

 # credit-risk-classification
 UC Davis Module 20 Challenge

-Machine learning methods are used to analyze a dataset consisting of past lending transactions of a peer=to-peer lending firm.
+Machine learning methods are used to analyze a dataset consisting of past lending transactions of a peer-to-peer lending firm.
 The aim is to construct a model capable of assessing the creditworthiness of potential borrowers.

 ## Overview of the Analysis